-I believe that of all the authors I’ve encountered during my 30 year university teaching career, none was more painful to read than Leon Kass.
+Of all the authors I’ve encountered during my 30-year university teaching career, none was more painful to read than Leon Kass.
 Kass, among his many roles, served as the chair of the President’s Council on Bioethics after being appointed by George W. Bush.

 When I read an enemy of the future like Kass, a quintessential lover of suffering and death, I wonder: a) what is wrong with this person? b) how can he believe what he believes? and c) why does he want to force his views on others?

 In some ways, these questions are easy to answer.
 Perhaps there is nothing wrong with loving death and dying; perhaps suffering and death are good things.
 And many people like to influence other people, I suppose all writers do, but I always found something particularly disturbing in Kass’ writings.
 It’s not so much that he believes stem cell research is immoral—although that position is nearly indefensible—is it his desire to control others that is so repugnant.
 Of course, a lot of old conservatives are like this.
 They see the world they lived in receding into the past, and they want to stop the tide.

 In 2003, Kass published: “Beyond Therapy: Biotechnology and the Pursuit of Human Improvement.”
 He begins his article by granting that biomedical science and biotechnology have made contributions to society, but he worries that our children and grandchildren might succumb to technologies “seductive promises of a perfect, better-than-human future, in which we shall all be as gods, ageless and blissful.”